 However, there is not in everyone that knowledge; for some, with consciousness of the idol, until now eat it as a thing offered to an idol; and their conscience, being weak (we might say misinformed), is defiled.
 (N.K.J.V.)

 Romans 14:23 applies here as well.
 It goes so far as to teach that even if an act isn’t a sin, it actually becomes a sin for you if you can’t do it with a completely clear conscience:

-Now, in closing, let me say that by abiding by these three rules the Christian can keep himself within the banks of using his Biblical liberty to engage in a “debatable” act such as drinking alcohol.
+Now, in closing, let me say that by abiding by these three rules, the Christian can keep himself within the banks of using his Biblical liberty to engage in a “debatable” act such as drinking alcohol.
 Christian liberty must never be used as a license to sin, but when it is rightly understood and lived out it will be a wonderful source of blessing for the Christian.
 After all, “liberty” is a good word, right?
 It’s not something to shy away from or fear; it’s something to embrace and enjoy.
 Just be careful, Christian, that you don’t forget these three rules.
-God wants you to enjoy life, but He doesn’t want you to do it like a half crazed wild-man who has no scriptural moorings.
+Yes, God wants you to enjoy life, but He doesn’t want you to do it like a half-crazed wild man who has no scriptural moorings.
 Remember that liberty walks hand in hand with responsibility.
-You’re not a child.
-So don’t act like one.
+You’re not a child, so don’t act like one.

 Thank you for this series – I have learned and enjoyed

 Thanks for the kind words.
 It wasn’t a particularly easy series to tackle, but I know the content is scripturally accurate.

 Russell, thanks greatly for this series.
 It is one of the most fair and informative treatments of the topic I am aware of.
 I have linked the series to my Possum’s Hammocks, a place where I store articles I know I will want to revisit from time to time… and to give access to others.
 Thanks friend and God bless.

 Wow, thanks for all that!
 Talk like that makes me want to keep on keeping on.